noCaptchaAi/hCaptchaSolverApi/readme.md

    ```
    https://solve.shimul.me/api/solve/
    ```
-3. access target hcaptcha challenge images and convert them to valid image hash of `base64` ([how?](https://duckduckgo.com/?hps=1&q=converting+image+to+base64+stackoverflow&ia=web))
+3. Access target hcaptcha challenge images and convert them to valid image hash of `base64` ([how?](https://duckduckgo.com/?hps=1&q=converting+image+to+base64+stackoverflow&ia=web))

-4. store the base64 hashes you converted in step 3 in variables on your platform/language youre using.
+4. Store the base64 hashes you converted in step 3 in variables on your platform/language you're using.

-5. follow below code block for the `JSON` you need to send to our endpoint. max 18 image hashes are accepted.
+5. Follow below code block for the `JSON` you need to send to our endpoint, max 18 image hashes are accepted.

    * `target` = the text you see on hcaptcha popup describing the challenge
    * `method` = our internal param so keep as it is
    * `site` = your target domain